Free energy calculation

 Here, we can see that the number of atoms in the central region, \(n_\mathrm{central}\), evolves near its equilibrium value (which is close to 0) after about \(0.1\,\text{ns}\).

-One can also have a look at the density profile, which shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir.
+One can also look at the density profile, which shows that the density in the center of the box is about two orders of magnitude lower than inside the reservoir.

 Averaged density profile